-To ensure that we can continue to deliver the inspirational experience that our students deserve, and extend our high quality and progressive outreach, retention and financial support activities as indicated in this Agreement, we would expect to charge new intake full-time HEU undergraduate students a fee of £9,250 in 2017/18.
+To ensure that we can continue to deliver the inspirational experience that our students deserve, and extend our high quality and progressive outreach, retention and financial support activities as indicated in this Agreement, we would expect to charge the maximum permitted fee for full-time Home/EU undergraduate students in 2018/19 (at the time of writing this agreement the fee cap for 2018/19 has not been confirmed by Government).
 The University will review and agree its fee levels annually.
 Fees are likely to increase annually by the maximum rate approved by the Government.
-We estimate that our intake of full-time undergraduate students in 2017/18 will be in the region of 5200.
+We estimate that our intake of full-time undergraduate students in 2018/19 will be in the region of 5200.

-For courses which include a placement year studying or working, we will charge a standard fee of £1,385 (15% of the standard fee) for Erasmus programmes and £1,850 (20% of the standard fee) for non-Erasmus programmes for the year of the placement, based on the fee the student is paying.
+For courses which include a placement year, studying or working, we will charge 15 % of our home/EU UG fee for Erasmus programmes and 20% of the standard fee for non-Erasmus programmes for the year of the placement, based on the fee the student is paying.

-The University does not intend to charge fees in excess of £4,625 in a single academic year for any regulated part-time programmes.
-The University does not offer part-time study for Bachelor level qualifications, with Undergraduate part-time provision classified at sub-degree level.
+The University does not intend to charge fees in excess of 50% of its standard full-time UG fee in a single academic year for any regulated part-time programmes.
+The University does not offer part-time study for Bachelor level qualifications, with Undergraduate part-time provision classified at subdegree level.